openstack/openstack-manuals/doc/config-reference/source/networking/networking_options_reference.rst

 Configure ZeroMQ
 ----------------

-Use these options to configure the
-ZeroMQ messaging system for
-OpenStack Oslo RPC.
-ZeroMQ is not the default messaging system, so you must enable it by setting the ``rpc_backend`` option in the
+Use these options to configure the ZeroMQ messaging system for OpenStack Oslo RPC.
+ZeroMQ is not the default messaging system, so you must enable it by setting the ``rpc_backend`` option in the ``neutron.conf`` file.
-``neutron.conf`` file:

 .. include:: ../tables/neutron-zeromq.rst